English as a Second Language

 - Students may be evaluated by Immigrant Language and Vocational Assessment Referral (ILVARC) to determine placement in the program

 - Permanent Residents or Convention Refugees are encouraged to take the LINC Program before applying for the ESL Program.
 Permanent Residents will require to present a LINC certificate with BMs 4 in listening/speaking when they apply for citizenship.
 To receive a LINC certificate, clients need to attend the LINC Program.

 Course List and Descriptions

 For a full list of courses and course descriptions for this program, please click here.

-Our evening ESL courses give you the opportunity to come to school in the evening and gradually make progress in enhancing your English language skills.
+Our Continuing Education ESL courses give you the opportunity to come to school in the evening and gradually make progress in enhancing your English language skills.
 We will give you strategies to practice every day!
 A free language assessment is given on the first day of classes, so you will know what to work on.

 We offer courses (CLB 4-8) in Listening and Speaking; Reading/Writing/Grammar; Pronunciation and Speech Clarity.
 These are fee payer courses at competitive rates.
 Click here to see more information and to see what course or courses will fit you the best.